cofoundry-cms/Cofoundry.Docs/src/Content Management/Data Model Annotations/Dates & Times.md

-﻿There are several different data annotations available for representing dates and times:
+There are several different data annotations available for representing dates and times:

 - [`[Date]`](#date)
 - [`[DateLocal]`](#datelocal)